Frequently Asked Questions

 When do you give lessons?

-Currently, I teach Tuesday through Saturday.
-My studio is nearly full; when that happens, I will begin a waiting list.
+Currently, I teach Tuesday through Friday.
+My studio is nearly full; when it is full, I will create a waiting list.

 How much do you charge?

-I charge $50/hour for private singing lessons.
-I teach one-hour lessons only for adults, and either 45-minute or one-hour lessons for youngsters.
-Many of my students take weekly lessons, and some take every-other-week.
+I charge $60/hour for private singing lessons.
+I teach one-hour lessons only for adults and teens, and occasionally 45-minute lessons for younger students.
+Most of my students take weekly lessons, and a few take every-other-week.

 Where are you located?